whatataps123/COVID-Contact-Tracing-GUI/README.md

 Below is an overview of the main Python files included in the COVID Contact Tracing application:

-### main.py
+### COVID_ui.py

 This script serves as the entry point to the application.
+It was the backbone of the entire application.
 It imports the necessary modules and initializes the main window of the application by creating an instance of the `CovidUI` class defined in `home_window.py`.

 ### home_window.py